For Russian President Vladimir Putin, the concepts of "free Internet" and "sovereign Internet" are not mutually exclusive.

 The tests started last week and involved state institutions, telecommunications providers and Internet providers.

-The deputy minister of communications Alexei Sokolov he told reporters "It has been found that, in general, both the authorities and telecommunications operators are ready to respond effectively to possible risks and threats and ensure the functioning of the Internet and the unified telecommunications network in Russia".
+The deputy minister of communications Alexei Sokolov he told reporters “it turned out that, in general, both the authorities and telecommunications operators are ready to effectively respond to possible risks and threats and ensure the functioning of the Internet and the unified telecommunications network in Russia.”

 RuNet: Russia closes the hatches

-Russia sees the creation of the "sovereign Internet" RuNet as a necessary move in the context of the ever-growing influence of social media and cyber attacks.
-A new "iron curtain", this time IT.
+Russia sees the creation of the “sovereign internet” RuNet as a necessary move in the context of the ever-growing influence of social media and cyber attacks.
+A new "iron curtain", this time information technology.

 Not much is known about the specs of the tests, except that 18 attack scenarios were simulated to determine whether federal and commercial telecom operators could actually separate Russia from the rest of the Internet.